sraghauv/Neurotech-Scholars-Foundation/README.md

 1. go to the repo page on GitHub
 2. click on the pull requests tab
 3. click on the green new pull request button
-4. compare the changes and click on the green create pull request button
+4. compare the changes by comparing feature branch (2nd slot) with desired branch (1st slot) and click on the green create pull request button
 5. add a title and description to the pull request
 6. click on the green create pull request button